-A GFP Determination Requests - RO Evaluation Tool
+GFP Determination Requests - RO Evaluation Tool

-Each GFP case has to be evaluated and considered based on the independent circumstances.
+Each GFP case has to be evaluated and considered based on independent circumstances.
 Always refer to the procedures in this Handbook.
 The request, whether from the AIP or the Policyholder, should be routed to the RO through the AIP.
-The AIP will forward the request along with the AIP Decision Letter and the AIP GFP Decision file.
-Review the AIP Decision and the request for a determination.
+Review the AIP Decision and the request before making a Determination.